Wendy Helm, 52

 My brokenness now makes my beauty, because I can’t hide from it.
 I could have spent the last ten years trying to find the money to fix my face, but now I’m more inclined to feel my beauty.
 I’ve learned that it is more of an internal experience rather than an external experience.

+Beauty is a life-long project of self-acceptance, a journey – we always want what we can’t have, but actually we can be anything.
 I’ve learned to accept myself; I am the sum total of me, nothing more, and that is what makes me beautiful.
+I think my energy and presence comes across – it’s a feeling.